-The protagonist Ajatashatru "Aja" Lavash Patel is a fake magician, he is rather a thief in some way.
+The protagonist, Ajatashatru "Aja" Lavash Patel, is a fake magician.
+He is rather a thief in some ways.

-One day Aja wants to go to Paris after the death of his own mother Siringh to find their estranged father over there.
+One day, Aja wants to go to Paris after the death of his mother, Siringh, to find their estranged father over there.

 There are many script weak points in this film.

-The accidental love romance with the US girl Marie Riviere is too depended on a miracle.
-Does it easy to get a such kind of girl in IKEA in a few lines?
-It must be fictional reality of commercial film of IKEA!
+The accidental love romance with the US girl Marie Riviere too depended on a miracle.
+Is it easy to get such a kind of girl at IKEA in a few lines?
+It must be a fictional reality of a commercial film by IKEA!

-Get a beautiful middle class US girl who works for international consulting company in Paris?
+Get a beautiful middle-class US girl who works for an international consulting company in Paris?
 It is a miracle for poor men.

-Poor Bollywood character who represents ''wanna be Bourgeoisie'' dream falls in love with the rich Hollywood character is a romantic and miracle structure of this feature length IKEA commercial film.
+The poor Bollywood character who represents the ''want to be Bourgeoisie'' dream and falls in love with the rich Hollywood character is a romantic and miraculous structure of this feature-length IKEA commercial film.

-Individualism in capitalist society is ''wanna be Bourgeoisie'' dream.
+Individualism in capitalist society is a ''want to be Bourgeoisie'' dream.

-Bourgeoisie's individualist dream of miraculous encounters are this film's ideological features.
+Bourgeoisie's individualist dream of miraculous encounters is this film's ideological feature.

 The most typical propaganda=commercial aspect of this film is avoidance of rooting causes of refugees, especially in Libya.

-This film just only depicts how bureaucrats of UK and Spanish are avoiding seriousness of the tidal wave of refugees from Africa and Middle East where their NATO and US allies had bombed for decades for their own sakes.
+This film only depicts how the bureaucrats of the UK and the Spanish are avoiding the seriousness of the tidal wave of refugees from Africa and the Middle East where their NATO and US allies have bombed for decades for their own sake.

-It does only depict some funny diplomatic and migrational games among NATO nations on refugee issues.
+It does only depict some funny diplomatic games among NATO nations on refugee issues.

-However it completely avoids the rooting causes for this tidal wave of refugees from Libya.
+However, it completely avoids the rooting causes of this tidal wave of refugees from Libya.

-Aja just donates poor Libyan refugees who tell him their individualist dreams until his illegally gained EURs runout.
+Aja just donates to poor Libyan refugees who tell him their individualist dreams until his illegally gained EURs run out.
 This cannot solve any rooting causes.
-It just selling ''wanna be Bourgeoisie'' dreams blindly.
+It is just selling ''want to be Bourgeoisie'' dreams blindly.

-This proves the limitation in commercial driven film like this kind of IKEA feature commercial film which exploits the poor.
-This is far from decent Indian film master pieces which recently made.
+This proves the limitations of commercially driven films like this kind of IKEA feature commercial film which exploits the poor.
+This is far from decent Indian film masterpieces which were recently made.

-For instance, the former Libyan leader Muammar Gaddafi (1942-2011) successfully had turned his poor country into the one where people enjoying the same high living standard with EU in Africa.
+For instance, the former Libyan leader Muammar Gaddafi (1942-2011) turned his poor country into one where people enjoy the same high living standard as the EU in Africa.

-You can see the comparison between Gaddafi era and post Gaddafi era in Libyan lives below.
+You can see the comparison between the Gaddafi era and the post-Gaddafi era in Libyan life below.

-It is obvious that implanting ''wanna be Bourgeoisie'' dream is the nature of commercial filmmaking and its limitless is its blindness against rooting causes of social tragedies like tidal wave of refugees from Africa and Middle East where imperialist countries like NATO invaded and colonised.
+It is obvious that implanting the ''want to be Bourgeoisie'' dream is the nature of commercial filmmaking and its limitless is its blindness against rooting causes of social tragedies like the tidal wave of refugees from Africa and the Middle East, where imperialist countries like NATO invaded and colonized.
 A true artistic cinema should depict the political truth behind these international tragedies.